Rexcrazy804/Zaphkiel/README.md

 hjem configs but that's for later.

-At its current the hjem + matugen configuration is only able to work with a single wallpaper therefor it is locked to a single user configuration.
+At its current the hjem + matugen configuration is only able to work with a single wallpaper therefore it is locked to a single user configuration.
 I am sure I can extend it to support multiple users but as of now I don't yet have the need to do so.